MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 Microsoft Community Training platform supports login via multiple tenants in Teams for AAD based authentication instances.

-In this article, you will learn about how to setup Teams SSO login supporting multiple tenants to allow users of multiple tenants, use your MCT instance in Teams application.
+In this article, you will learn about how to setup Teams SSO login supporting multiple tenants.

 ### Steps to enable multi-tenant login in Teams for an AAD based instance